Gordon Bradt: Early life

-The Bell & Howell years
+Bell & Howell Company

 Later in 1950, Bradt joined the Bell & Howell Company based near Skokie, Illinois.
 He began at Bell & Howell in the production planning department, and later held key positions in the engineering, marketing and product planning of the photographic and audio-visual products.
 This led to his role as Vice President of engineering and product management in the Consumer Products Group.
 In 1972 he was appointed President of the Industrial & Training Equipment Group, made up of the company's Audio-Visual, Avicom, and Professional Equipment Divisions.

 At Bell & Howell, he worked in engineering design and was issued six U.S. patents assigned to Bell & Howell.
 In the era just before the advent of digital cameras, Bradt was at the forefront of setting the international standard for manufacturing a 8mm film cassette (Bradt et al., 1971).
 In 1970 Bradt and Bell & Howell announced that seven major European photographic manufacturing companies had chosen to standardize their own 8mm projectors on the Bell & Howell Auto 8 Movie Cassette System.
 Kodak had previously introduced a system, but it was not adopted as an industry standard, while manufacturing companies waited for Bell & Howell to introduce theirs.
 The Bell & Howell system was compatible with the existing film libraries of consumers, and made movie showing a simple procedure for the operator by simply dropping the film spools into a cartridge.
 The invention followed the recently introduced Bell & Howell Slide Cube system for projecting slide images.

 Bradt developed many of his own designs and inventions when he was not working and traveling for Bell & Howell.
 He used every opportunity to travel to enhance his own personal pursuits, such as exporting a classic Maserati automobile from England to America to restore it.
 At home, he designed and built a boat he used to take his family on Lake Michigan and the Illinois River.
 Bradt also experimented with his own designs and inventions.
 In 1969, while still at Bell & Howell, Bradt was issued his first patent assigned to himself for an invention designed to permit playing of a guitar by unskilled persons.
 Titled "Chord-Forming Device for Stringed Instrument" (Bradt, 1969), the invention featured a guitar retrofitted with buttons controlling bars and wires that pressed against the strings, forming chords on the fret of the guitar, similar to an autoharp.

 In the early 1960s Bradt and his wife Collette moved their family from Evanston, Illinois to Wilmette, Illinois, where he began creating the designs and inventions he would later be known for.
 In July 1973, after 23 years, he retired from Bell & Howell and went to work full-time creating abstract motorized kinetic sculptures.
 He and Collette launched Kinetico, Inc., and Bradt began a career as an artist and independent businessman, pitching his creations to a retail market.